meghanasrividya/Multipage_Website/Readme.md

 ## Setup Instructions

-1. **Download the files**:
+1. **Download the Files**:
-   - Download all HTML and CSS files.
+   - Clone or download the project files to your local machine.
-   - Ensure the project folder structure is consistent with the links in the HTML files.
+   - Ensure the folder structure is maintained as it is for proper linking (e.g., CSS files in the `css` folder).

 2. **Folder Structure**:
+   /prakriti-mart /images /css style.css index.html product.html cart.html checkout.html contact.html